grnet/okeanos-LoD/webapp/api-doc/docs/LambdaInstanceAction.md

 # API - lambda instance action - Description

-Lambda instance action call, given an authentication token through the header authentication, will firstly check the validity of the token.
+Lambda instance action call, given an authentication token through the header authentication, will first check the validity of the token.
 If the token is invalid, the API will reply with a "401 Unauthorized" code.
 If the token is valid, the API will search for the specified lambda instance.
 If the specified lambda instance does not exist, the API will reply with a "404 Not Found" code.
 If the specified lambda instance exists, the API will reply with a "202 ACCEPTED" code and will also begin to perform the specified action on the specified lambda instance.
-The available actions are start and stop.
+The available actions are `start` and `stop`.

 ## Basic Parameters
 Type | Description